Our Zygo Interferometer

 A very slight spherical curvature can be acceptable.
 A spherical curvature will have "power", which will change the focus point of a lens very slightly, but we can re-focus through that.
 Irregularly curved surfaces, or surfaces that aren't parallel (wedge), will reduce image quality in various ways throughout an image.

 So how do we prevent this?
-We use a device called a laser interferometer to check the flatness of our filters quite precisely.
+We grind and polish our filters carefully to be extremely flat.
+Then we use a device called a laser interferometer to check the flatness of our filters quite precisely.
 The best laser interferometers in our industry are made by Zygo.
 When intelligently utilized, these instruments can precisely measure flatness (or lack of it) to fractions of a wavelength of light.

-Here is an image which we made on the Zygo, showing one of our filters where the "transmitted wavefront" departs from flat by less than 1/2 of a wavelength of light.
+Here is an image which we made on the Zygo, showing one of our filters where the "transmitted wavefront" departs from flat by less than 1/2 of a wavelength of light, Peak to Valley.
+Much of that curvature is at the extreme edges of the filter.
+Tthe RMS value is a more useful measure and in the upper left of the image you'll see the RMS value of 1/10 of a wavelength.
 This is a very good filter.
-1/2 wavelength is about 0.00001 of an inch.
-That is a supremely flat filter which will not disturb image quality in any way.
+Even the peak to valley curvature of 1/2 wavelength is about 0.00001 of an inch.
+That is a supremely flat filter which will not disturb image quality in any way even with long focal length lenses..

 The image on the bottom is the live display of "fringes" from the Zygo.
 The colored image on the top is the measurement data, displayed graphically and numerically.
 Notice the bowl shape of the wavefront, that is an amplified exaggerated view.
 This filter is so flat that you wouldn't be able to see the curvature in the image if it wasn't exaggerated.